 One of the most discussed topics in business school is leadership.
 Every individual wants to be a leader.
-Some wants to lead by control, others by delegation and few others by manipulation.
-Everyone has a definition of leadership, some call it the ability to lead others towards a common purpose, and some refer it as an ability to influence stakeholders to achieve a common outcome, while others articulate it as a trait that helps one to attract followers.
-Although, these definitions express what a leader does, what it fails to address is who is really a leader?
+Some want to lead by control, others by delegation, and a few others by manipulation.
+Everyone has a definition of leadership, some call it the ability to lead others towards a common purpose, and some refer to it as an ability to influence stakeholders to achieve a common outcome, while others articulate it as a trait that helps one to attract followers.
+Although, these definitions express what a leader does, what it fails to address is who is really a leader.

 This is the key question that drove me to search for answers and after six months in the MBA program, I can proudly state this is the one answer you will never get out of your business school education.
 Isn’t it surprising that individuals spend a fortune to attend business school to develop themselves as a leader, but this is the most elusive goal that evades them in their journey?